jeannieMo/COMS-4153-Project-Chat-Microservice/README.md

 # COMS-4153-Project-Chat-Microservice

+The Chat Microservice allows students to communicate with one another via text messages.
+Below are the functionalities available.

 ## Create new conversation

-Send POST request to http://0.0.0.0:8000/conversations/ with JSON body
+Send POST request to /conversations/ with JSON body

 {
   "name": "Coding Workshop",